-On October 4, 2021, the Company entered into an exclusive worldwide license agreement (the "Third UCSD Agreement" and collectively with the First UCSD Agreement and the Second UCSD Agreement, the "UCSD Agreements") with the Regents of UCSD to in-license materials and intellectual property related to a gene therapy for arrhythmogenic right ventricular cardiomyopathy.
+On October 4, 2021, the Company entered into an exclusive worldwide license agreement (the "Third UCSD Agreement" and collectively with the First UCSD Agreement and the Second UCSD Agreement, the "UCSD Agreements") with the Regents of UCSD to in-license materials and intellectual property related to LX2020, a gene therapy for arrhythmogenic right ventricular cardiomyopathy.
 The Third UCSD Agreement relates to the Company's development efforts for its LX2020 program.
 In connection with the Third UCSD Agreement, the Company gained access to inventions, patent rights, technology, and licensed methods that it continues to develop, and it has assumed all worldwide development and commercialization activities with respect to the licensed technology.
-The Third UCSD Agreement required the Company to pay a one-time up-front non-refundable cash fee of \$20 and requires the Company to pay aggregate development and commercialization milestones of up to \$4,000, and low- to mid-single digit royalties based on aggregate net sales.
-The only research and development expenses incurred by the Company and payments made to the Regents of UCSD under the terms of the Third UCSD Agreement at any time upon sixty (60)-days' written notice to the Regents of UCSD.
+The Third UCSD Agreement required the Company to pay a one-time up-front non-refundable cash fee of \$20,000 and requires the Company to pay aggregate development and commercialization milestones of up to \$4.0 million, and low- to mid-single digit royalties based on aggregate net sales.
+The only research and development expenses incurred by the Company and payments made to the Regents of UCSD under the terms of the Third UCSD Agreement were the one-time up-front non-refundable cash fee of \$20,000.
+The Company has the right to terminate the Third UCSD Agreement at any time upon sixty (60)-days' written notice to the Regents of UCSD.

-On December 3, 2021, the Company entered into two sponsored research agreements with the Regents of UCSD (collectively, the "UCSD SRAs") for the Company's LX2020, LX2021 and LX2022 programs in connection with the UCSD Agreements.
-Under the terms of the UCSD SRAs, the Company has the first rights to obtain non-exclusive or exclusive, sublicensable, royalty-bearing, perpetual and transferable worldwide licenses in any resulting inventions owned by the Regents of UCSD or resulting jointly owned inventions between the Company and the Regents of UCSD, and the Company retains the rights to any resulting inventions owned by the Company.
+On December 3, 2021, the Company entered into two sponsored research agreements with the Regents of UCSD (the "First UCSD SRA", the "Second UCSD SRA", and collectively, the "UCSD SRAs") for the Company's LX2020, LX2021 and LX2022 programs in connection with the UCSD Agreements.
+Under the terms of the UCSD SRAs, the Company has the first rights to obtain non-exclusive or exclusive, sublicensable, royalty-bearing, perpetual and transferable worldwide licenses in any resulting inventions owned by the Regents of UCSD or resulting inventions jointly owned between the Company and the Regents of UCSD, and the Company retains the rights to any resulting inventions owned by the Company.
 The UCSD SRAs each have a two-year term and may be terminated early by the Company at any time upon the giving of thirty (30) days' written notice to the Regents of UCSD.
-The total costs to be invoiced to the Company over the terms of the UCSD SRAs are \$5,644, of which \$247 and \$693 were recorded in research and development expenses during the three months ended September 30, 2022, respectively, and \$1,308 and \$2,080 were recorded in research and development expenses during the nine months ended September 30, 2023, and September 30, 2023, and made payments totaling \$247 during the nine months ended September 30, 2023, and september 30, 2023, and made payments totaling \$247 during the nine months ended September 30, 2023, and september 30, 2023, and made payments totaling \$247 during the nine months ended September 30, 2023, in connection with the UCSD SRAs.
+The total costs to be invoiced to the Company over the terms of the UCSD SRAs are \$5.6 million, of which the Company incurred and paid \$0.2 million of research and development expenses during the three months ended March 31, 2023.
+The Company did not incur or pay any research and development expenses in connection with the UCSD SRAs during the three months ended March 31, 2024.
+The Company has paid a cumulative total of \$3.2 million to the Regents of UCSD as of March 31, 2024, in connection with the UCSD SRAs.

-Weill Cornell Medical College-On February 2, 2021, the Company entered into a Research Collaboration Agreement with Weill Cornell Medical College ("WCM" and the "WCM Agreement") in conjunction with the Cornell License Agreements entered on May 27, 2020.
+Weill Cornell Medical College-On February 2, 2021, the Company entered into a Research Collaboration Agreement with Weill Cornell Medical College ("WCM" and the "WCM Agreement") in connection with the Cornell License Agreements entered on May 27, 2020.
 The Company committed to fund scientific research at WCM to investigate further and potentially enhance the technology licensed to the Company pursuant to the License Agreements.